peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-True if this object's mantissa and exponent are equal to those of another object; otherwise, false.
+ `true`  if this object's mantissa and exponent are equal to those of another object, otherwise,  `false` .

 ### Exp